paul-hammant/tbd/content/game-changers/index.md

 CVS the other developers in the team could only do their "cvs up" when CruiseControl had given the green light, automating that "build passes, gang" oral notification above.
 A particular non-functional feature to note for CruiseControl was that it stored its 'pipeline' configuration in source-control.
-In fact, that was alongside the projects source and build file - developers could tweak CI configuration in a commit.
+In fact, that was alongside the project's source and build file - developers could tweak CI configuration in a commit.

 ### Apache's Gump